henri/spb-fish-snippits/README.md

 Below you will also find an [installer file](spb-fish-function-installer.bash) and a [kick off file](https://github.com/henri/spb-fish-snippits/blob/main/spb-fish-function-installer-kickoff.bash).
 Copy and paste the kick off file into a BASH shell to start installation of the spb fish functions support files.
 If you install via the [SPB install script](https://github.com/henri/spb/blob/main/500.spb-install-script.bash) and already have the fish shell installed on your system, then during the install you will be prompted to update/install these spb related fish snippits.

 With these spb specific fish snippits configured on your system.
-Initating web searches and conversations from the shell will get you moving fast in the current.
-As such searching for realivent information in the vast oceans of the inerent will hopefully be a little easier each day.
+Initating web searches and conversations from the shell will be [easy-as](https://github.com/henri/spb/blob/main/FAQ.md#what-is-easy-as)!
+Get moving fast in the worlds digital currents.

 Functions include [spb-pai](https://gist.github.com/henri/4f034f04b35c01e089e98350c902bda8#file-spb-perlexity-ai-fish) for starting multiple simultanius converstations with [perplexity ai](https://www.perplexity.ai/) in a private browser window using SPB.